iza-institute-of-labor-economics/gettsim/docs/geps/gep-02.rst

 Abstract
 --------

-This GEP lays out how GETTSIM stores the user-provided data and passes it around to the functions calculating taxes and transfers.
+This GEP lays out how GETTSIM stores the user-provided data (be it from the SOEP, EVS, example indidviduals...) and passes it around to the functions calculating taxes and transfers.

 Motivation and Scope
 --------------------